astuman/alx-system_engineering-devops/README.md

-README is about System engineering & DevOps
+this README is about System engineering & DevOps